zmess24/personal-website-nextjs/src/posts/gradient-descent-from-scratch.md

 ---
-title: "How to measure performance of a fine-tuned LLM"
+title: "Implementing linear regression from scratch"
-description: "Prompt engineering vs fine-tuning..."
+description: "I have been playing around..."
-tags: ["Coding"]
+tags: ["Math"]
 date: "12/27/2023"
-link: "/posts/fine-tuning-performance"
+link: "/posts/gradient-descent-from-scatch"
 ---

 I have been playing around a lot recently with different LLM models, and to test my knowledge, I decided to build a proof-of-concept application that leverages an LLM in a fun, focused, but intuitive way using OpenAI's ChatGPT API.
-As a JuJitsu practitioner who constantly records techniques I watch on YouTube into the notes section of my phone, the objective of my project was simple - given a YouTube video link, use ChatGPT to:
+As a JuJitsu practitioner who constantly records techniques I watch on YouTubbe into the notes section of my phone, the objective of my project was simple - given a YouTube video link, use ChatGPT to:

 -   Perform sentiment analysis on whether or not the provided YouTube link is a JuJitsu instructional video.
 -   Download the video's audio output into a text transcript.